dell/common-github-actions/docs/CONTRIBUTING.md

 #### Security scans

-To check the security vulnerability, Karavi has following GitHub Actions that will be run when a pull request is open.
+Common GitHub Actions enforces for the following checks to run when a pull request is opened.

-* [Malware Scanner](hub.com/dell/common-github-actions/tree/main/malware-scannerttps://gith) inspects source code for malware.
+[Malware Scanner](hub.com/dell/common-github-actions/tree/main/malware-scannerttps://gith) inspects source code for malware.

 #### Code sanitization